 Greenbelt real estate guide & listings for sale

-Homeowners occupy roughly 85% of the units in Greenbelt and 15% are occupied by renters.
-Single detached homes and townhouses are the predominant housing type in this neighbourhood.
-Around one third of homes in this area were built in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 1980s.
+Around one third of homes in Greenbelt were constructed in the 1960s and 1970s, while many of the remaining buildings were built pre-1960 and in the 1980s.
+The predominant housing types in this area are single detached homes and townhouses.
+Around 85% of the properties in the neighbourhood are occupied by homeowners and 15% are occupied by renters.
 This neighbourhood is primarily composed of three bedroom and four or more bedroom homes.